 inspected by a certified well inspector and have it sampled for some basic water quality concerns at that time.

+The viewer can be useful in providing some information on what water quality is like in the area or what additional parameters might be worth testing for.
 The value of the water quality viewer is in the amount of data displayed.
 It does a good job of showing areas

 where water quality has been degraded or is more likely to exceed certain drinking water standards.
 It relies on